The Living Heritage Foundation

 Mission

-Our mission is to support dream projects & programs through grants, fiscal sponsorship, and mentoring that will expand the careers of accomplished arts and media professionals who have already enriched our programming with works by/about African Americans or women of note.
-This is executed by a wonderful Board -- B'way producer-best-selling author Sharleen Cooper Cohen, renowned baritone Robert Sims, Executive Lou Ziskind, actress-director Iona Morris Jackson, celebrated collage artist Nedra Williams, and esteemed pedagogue Jane Randolph.
-Says our founder/President Susheel Bibbs, “Art goes beyond closed doors and hearts to enrich us all.
-Who better to create new art than the finest professionals, young and old?
-With little time for grant writing, but with ideas, they are ready to create outstanding art.
+Our mission is to offer support (grants/fiscal sponsorship) to the dream projects that will expand the careers of accomplished arts and media professionals who have already enriched our programming with works by/about African Americans or women of note.
+This is executed by a wonderful Board -- B'way producer-best-selling author Sharleen Cooper Cohen, renowned baritone Robert Sims, executive Lou Ziskind, actress-director Iona Morris Jackson, celebrated collage artist Nedra Williams, and esteemed pedagogue Jane Randolph.
+Says our Founder & President Susheel Bibbs, “Art goes beyond closed doors and operns hearts to enrich us all.
+Who better to create new art than our finest professionals, young and old?
+With little time for grant writing, but with ideas & skill, they are ready to create outstanding art.
 LHF steps in to help those "givers" fulfill their dream projects, expand their careers, & enrich us all."

 Needs